NxPKG/khulnasoft-docs/content/rules/transform/_index.md

 ## Availability

-Cloudflare Transform Rules are available to all customers.
-Support for regular expressions depends on your Cloudflare plan.
+Khulnasoft Transform Rules are available to all customers.
+Support for regular expressions depends on your Khulnasoft plan.

 This table outlines the Transform Rules features available with each customer plan:

 {{<feature-table id="rules.transform_rules">}}

-A Cloudflare user must have the [Firewall role](/fundamentals/setup/manage-members/roles/) or one of the Administrator roles to access Transform Rules.
+A Khulnasoft user must have the [Firewall role](/fundamentals/setup/manage-members/roles/) or one of the Administrator roles to access Transform Rules.

 ## Get started

-You can create different kinds of Transform Rules in the dashboard or via Cloudflare API.
+You can create different kinds of Transform Rules in the dashboard or via Khulnasoft API.
 Refer to the following sections for detailed instructions:

 * [Rewrite URL rules](/rules/transform/url-rewrite/)
 * [HTTP request header modification rules](/rules/transform/request-header-modification/)